itsdavehimself/disc-golf-scorecard-app/README.md

 ## Attribution

 The photos used in this app are sourced from the following photographers.
-We appreciate their creative work and contributions.
+I appreciate their creative work and contributions.

 1. [Joshua Choate](https://pixabay.com/users/jatocreate-5529266/)
 2. [24173760](https://pixabay.com/users/24173760-24173760/)